Home

 5 630°F down to 194°F

 Step 9.
-When glass has cooled to room temperature remove from kiln.
+When item has cooled to room temperature remove from kiln.

 The plate should be nicely formed and clearly defined on the bottom as per photo.